-How convenient to have experienced this life passage myself and therefore be able to speak first hand of the ease with which it can be navigated.
+How convenient to have experienced this life passage myself and, therefore, be able to speak first-hand of the ease with which it can be navigated.

-I get a bit het up, kind of snitty and snappy by all the suggestions that we women become ill tempered at menopause!!
+I get a bit het up, kind of snitty and snappy by all the suggestions that we women become ill-tempered at menopause!!
 Don’t we all have this anyway, including the male of our species?
-Generally known as being in a mood?
-Some people are moodier than others it is true, but let’s not make a passing emotion into a ‘symptom’ that needs ‘medicating’.
+Generally, known as being in a mood?
+Some people are moodier than others, it is true, but let’s not make a passing emotion into a ‘symptom’ that needs ‘medicating’.

-Totally coincidentally, the same year I made the big leap to raw after hovering around the edges, procrastinating away for years (12 to be precise), since I first came across the concept.
+Totally coincidentally, the same year, I made the big leap to raw after hovering around the edges, procrastinating away for years (12 to be precise), since I first came across the concept.

 I am convinced – with no room for doubt – that this is what gave me virtually symptom free menopausal years.
-I had some hot flushing, which I did not enjoy, (too much akin to the panic /anxiety attacks I had suffered in my 30’s), but never to the point of sweats, even at night.
-The other issue was that my skin elasticity altered.
+I had some hot flushing, which I did not enjoy (too much akin to the panic /anxiety attacks I had suffered in my 30’s), but never to the point of sweats, even at night.
+The other issue was that my skin elasticity had altered.
 Nothing else.
 Nada.
 Zilch.

 If nature hasn’t packed it in a natural shell, skin or peel, then chances are it’s not going to do the best work in your body, for your body, for YOU.

-Other causes of acidity in the body apart from food are: stress, chemicals used in the home or on the body, electro magnetic fields, and not surprisingly – worry.
+Other causes of acidity in the body apart from food are: stress, chemicals used in the home or on the body, electromagnetic fields, and not surprisingly – worry.
 All these need due consideration too.

 Healing is a holistic process, thoughts need watching, not calories.
-Whichever portal you enter through to balance the body in menopause, be it raw food, herbs, yoga, or meditation, the combination of these is greater than the part.
+Whichever portal you enter to balance the body in menopause, be it raw food, herbs, yoga, or meditation, the combination of these is greater than the part.